-- 1. The Corporation has been duly created and validly exists as a corporate governmental agency, constituting a public benefit corporation, under and pursuant to the laws of the State of New York (including the Act), and has good right and lawful authority, among other things, to finance the 2023 Series D Mortgage Loan, to provide sufficient funds therefor by the adoption of the Resolutions and the issuance and sale of the 2023 Series D Bonds, and to perform its obligations under the terms and conditions of the Resolutions, as covenanted in the Resolutions. - 2.
-The Resolutions have been duly adopted by the Corporation, are in full force and effect, and are valid and binding upon the Corporation and enforceable in accordance with their terms. - 3.
-The 2023 Series D Bonds have been duly authorized, sold and issued by the Corporation in accordance with the Resolutions and the laws of the State of New York (the "State"), including the Act.
+1. The Corporation has been duly created and validly exists as a corporate governmental agency, constituting a public benefit corporation, under and pursuant to the laws of the State of New York (including the Act), and has good right and lawful authority, among other things, to finance the 2023 Series E Mortgage Loans and to refund the Prior Obligations, to provide sufficient funds therefor by the adoption of the Resolutions and the issuance and sale of the 2023 Bonds, and to perform its obligations under the terms and conditions of the Resolutions, as covenanted in the Resolutions.

+2. The Resolutions have been duly adopted by the Corporation, are in full force and effect, and are valid and binding upon the Corporation and enforceable in accordance with their terms.

+3. The 2023 Bonds have been duly authorized, sold and issued by the Corporation in accordance with the Resolutions and the laws of the State of New York (the "State"), including the Act.